Managing your Phone System

 - Failure of resolving an IP via STUN (ID 12295) – This happens when the STUN server is down.
-This event will also be triggered when the internet goes down.
+This event is also triggered when the internet goes down.

 You can configure email alerts to be sent to you for critical events from the “Settings” > “Email” > “Notifications” tab.

 3CX includes a powerful update system that allows you to easily keep your system up to date.
-Updates are downloaded securely from 3CX servers and divided into the following sections:
+Updates are downloaded securely from 3CX Servers and grouped into:

 - Phone Templates - Updates to the provisioning templates.